 Most vendors will have tools that facilitate comparing the two output files and highlighting any differences between the two.
 If no tools are available, a good work around is to export both files to Excel and use V-lookup to identify differences.
-Once the verification methodology has been agreed, it is necessary to determine how to categorise each discrepancy found between the new and legacy system outputs.
+Once the verification methodology has been agreed upon, it is necessary to determine how to categorize each discrepancy found between the new and legacy system outputs.

-It is important to determine how discrepancies found between the legacy system and new system outputs will be categorised.
-Below are some examples of the types of discrepancies found in Parallel Tests and how they can be categorised:
+Below are some examples of the types of discrepancies found in Parallel Tests and how they can be categorized:

 7. Who will participate in the Parallel Testing?

-Many HRIS projects focus mainly on the fourth part of Parallel Testing, and hence put little thought into how the data will get into the system in order to run the payroll engine and produce the output files.
-The second part of Parallel Testing, entering payroll input data, provides the opportunity to test: a) the new processes designed to use the new system and b) the degree to which the people who will be using the system have understood the new data entry requirements.
+Many HRIS projects focus mainly on finding the above discrepancies and hence put little thought into how the data will get into the system in order to run the payroll engine and produce the output files.
+The second part of Parallel Testing, entering payroll input data, provides the opportunity to:

-To capitalise on this opportunity, every effort should be made to facilitate the operators who will be responsible for the data entry once the system goes live being the people completing the requisite data entry for the Parallel Phase.
+To capitalize on this opportunity, every effort should be made to facilitate the operators who will be responsible for the data entry once the system goes live, those being the people completing the requisite data entry for the Parallel Phase.

-The challenge posed by this approach is that these operators will essentially double their workload during the data entry part of Parallel Test: not only will they be entering data into the new system for Parallel Testing, they will also be required to continue to enter data into the legacy system for the current, live payroll.
-Thoughtful planning is needed to: a) ensure the pay cycles selected for Parallel Testing are not too large (refer to #1 in this article) and b) take measures to streamline the live workload to make the increased workload for operators manageable.
+The challenge posed by this approach is that these operators will essentially double their workload during the data entry part of the Parallel Test; not only will they be entering data into the new system for Parallel Testing, they will also be required to continue to enter data into the legacy system for the current, live payroll.
+Thoughtful planning is needed to:

 About the author:

-Bernadette Chandrasegaram is an independent consultant who works with clients seeking to optimise their support functions.
-For more information, please go to www.bc-online.com.au
+Bernadette Chandrasegaram is an independent consultant who works with clients seeking to optimize their support functions.

 Copyright 2010 Bernadette Chandrasegaram, all rights reserved.